29th February 2020 - 9:30am to 5:00pm

-The day includes: a two-hour writing workshop with an author of your choice; networking drinks reception with the speakers; and informative and interactive panel discussions with highly regarded commissioning editors and literary agents looking for debut authors to add to their lists.
+The day includes: a two-hour writing workshop with an author; plenty of opportunity to network with speakers and fellow delegates; informative and interactive panel discussions with literary agents looking for debut authors to add to their lists.

-In the morning, three successful children’s authors offer their advice on how to improve your writing with an engaging and interactive workshop with exercises and feedback.
-The afternoon sessions will help you navigate the current market, warn you of what to avoid in a submission to an agent and give insight into the minds of leading publishing industry figures.
+In the morning, three successful children’s authors offer advice on how to improve your writing with engaging and interactive workshops full of practical exercises.
+The afternoon sessions help navigate the current market, warn of what to avoid in a submission to an agent, and give insight into the minds of leading publishing industry figures.

 09.30-10.00 Welcome coffee and tea

 10.00-10.20 Introduction to the world of children's publishing with Alysoun Owen, Editor of the Children's Writers' & Artists' Yearbook

 10.20-11.15 A writing workshop of your choice: either writing picture books with Hannah Lee, writing middle grade with Thomas Taylor, or writing YA with Lucy Van Smit

 12.55-14.00 Lunch break (lunch not included but teas and coffees available)